Plays and Company

 Cornelsen publishing house released her book on teaching the film version of The Merchant of Venice (with Al Pacino as Shylock) in their Film Studies series.

 In June 2012 another book on the same play was published, in which passages of the drama have been prepared for school use.
 This book has been written together with Peter Baasner.
+In 2017 a school edition and teching materials for the same play followed.

 LANGUAGE COACH and PROMPT